icon / 24x24 / ic24-trending-up

 Front of a McDonald's, in an old building

 Aspiring entrepreneurs have two choices when deciding how to launch a new business.
 Either you can start a new brand from scratch, or you can buy into an established brand through franchising.
 In many ways, franchising offers a compelling entrepreneurial middle path.
 You have the independence of business ownership backed by the proven systems of a recognized brand.
+From the golden arches dotting highways worldwide to boutique fitness studios reshaping neighborhood corners, franchises offer proven investible models of entrepreneurship.
+Understanding how franchising actually works will help determine if it’s the right path for you.

 A franchise is a business model where an established brand licenses the rights to a brand name, systems, and support to aspiring entrepreneurs.
 Newly launched operators leverage established processes, products, and brand recognition to run their respective businesses.
 In turn, the franchisor receives annual licensing fees or percentages of the new operation’s revenue.